lablup/backend.ai/docs/dev/daily-workflows.rst

 Switching between branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When each branch has different external package requirements, you should run ``./pants export ::``
+When each branch has different external package requirements, you should run ``./pants export``
 before running codes after ``git switch``-ing between such branches.

 Sometimes, you may experience bogus "glob" warning from pants because it sees a stale cache.